-A purge line may be provided when the nitrogen purge cylinder is not included in the source system.
-This purge line must be connected to a designated purge source for the source system.
-The pressure required during cylinder purging is 80-90 psig (5.5-6.2 barg).
+A purge line or nitrogen purge cylinder may be the source of purge gas for the distribution system.
+This purge line must be connected to a designated purge source for the distribution system.
+The typical pressure required during purging is 80-90 psig (5.5-6.2 barg) for most gases, 70-80psig for very low vapor pressure gases, and 20-30 psig for acetylene VMBs.
 If an external purge source is used, sufficient over pressure protection must be provided.
 Do not exceed the distribution system component maximum allowable working pressure (MAWP) in the event of purge source regulator failure.